 I know it’s cliche, but I’m a sucker for soup and a sandwich.
 The classic tomato soup with grilled cheese seemed a little tired, so I thought I might change things up.
 Plus, I didn’t feel like going to the store, so this was also a pantry/fridge clean-out meal. : )

 Tomato soup has never really done it for me, but a roasted pepper soup does it every time.
 There were some bell peppers, onions, garlic, & chicken broth left over in our fridge from earlier in the week & I decided to roast the veggies with olive oil & salt & pepper in the oven until tender, removed any unsavory skin & seeds from the peppers, & dropped them in the pot of broth.
-Then I took an immersion blender to the mixture & pureed until smooth, adding milk and Parmesan cheese a little at a time until the taste & the color were what I wanted.
+Then I took an immersion blender to the mixture & pureed until smooth, adding milk & Parmesan cheese a little at a time until the taste & the color were what I wanted.

-We had leftover garlic mashed potatoes the amazing husband made the night before & I was inspired by our meals from Omaha Steaks my mom and step-dad sends us for special occasions.
+We had leftover garlic mashed potatoes my amazing husband made the night before & I was inspired by our meals from Omaha Steaks my mom and step-dad send us for special occasions.
 They have these baked potato puffs that are to die for, or at least I would, & my mission was to recreate them.
 So I turned to none other than Pinterest for direction.
 (I should take this time to mention that my husband has most certainly become quite comfortable & welcome in the kitchen over the last few years.
 He made me a believer in spaghetti, & THAT is an accomplishment.)

 Finding a basic recipe & mixing the ingredients together was the easy part; the hard part was not shoving each of these muffin size potato puffs into my mouth between *terrible* pictures.